adrianblynch/webrtc-from-zero-to-hero/README.md

 - Chrome 40.0.2214.94 (64-bit)
 - Node 0.10.36

 The first few parts will use prefixed JS methods, webkitGetUserMedia(), rather than using helper libs to normalise across browsers.
-This is to gain a feel for what's being done for me in untility libs like [adapter.js](https://github.com/GoogleChrome/webrtc/blob/master/samples/web/js/adapter.js).
+This is to gain a feel for what's being done for me in utility libs like [adapter.js](https://github.com/GoogleChrome/webrtc/blob/master/samples/web/js/adapter.js) or [Modernizr](https://github.com/Modernizr/Modernizr).
 At some point in proceedings I will switch to using adapter.js knowing what it does for me.

 Before I start using Node in the later parts, I fire up a webserver with the following `python -m SimpleHTTPServer`.
 This eases development because you will get problems browsing a file directly from the file system and not over HTTP.